Skip to main content

 A "role" is what kind of help you need.
 Each role is a Liminal Offering record linked to your Campaign.

-1. From the Liminal Offerings tab, click New.
+1. From the Liminal Offerings tab, click New (or use the Engagement Builder).

 2. Fill in: